 Master of Divinity / MA in Bioethics

-The goal of the Master of Divinity/Master of Arts in Bioethics (MDiv/MA) dual degree program is to facilitate an interdisciplinary conversation between theology and bioethics and to provide resources for students whose vocational aims require knowledge and/or competence in both disciplines.
+The goal of the Master of Divinity/Master of Arts in Bioethics (MDiv/MA) joint degree program is to facilitate an interdisciplinary conversation between theology and bioethics and to provide resources for students whose vocational aims require knowledge and/or competence in both disciplines.
 Sponsored by the Wake Forest University School of Divinity and the Graduate School of Arts & Sciences, the MDiv/MA can be completed in as little as seven semesters.

 A student typically will first complete two and one-half years of work (five semesters, 68 credit hours) primarily in the School of Divinity.
 The final two semesters will be completed in the bioethics program but with some electives taken in the School of Divinity.
-Shared courses will be dual-degree appropriate, selected from a list of courses agreed upon by the School of Divinity and the bioethics program.
-In other words, students will complete a total of 96 credit hours in order to earn the dual degree:
+Shared courses will be joint degree appropriate, selected from a list of courses agreed upon by the School of Divinity and the bioethics program.
+In other words, students will complete a total of 96 credit hours in order to earn the joint degree:

-Dual Degree Program Outline
+Joint Degree Program Outline